 The Park Scholarships Selection Committee will also review your:

-- High school transcript, submitted by your counselor through the Common Application
+- High school transcript, submitted by your counselor through the application for admission

 - SAT and/or ACT scores, submitted to NC State directly from the testing agency